-Session View is accessible from the Hosts, Alerts, and Timelines pages.
+Session View is accessible from the Hosts, Alerts, and Timelines pages, as well as the Kubernetes dashboard.
 Events and sessions that you can investigate in Session View have a rectangular Open Session View button in the Actions column.
 For example:

-On the Alerts page (Detect → Alerts), scroll down to view the Alerts table.
+On the Alerts page, scroll down to view the Alerts table.
 Look for alerts that have the Open Session View button in the Actions column:

-On the Hosts page (Explore → Hosts), select the Sessions or the Events tab.
-From either of these tabs, click the Open Session View icon for an event or session.
-Labeled below are 1) the Sessions tab, and 2) the Open Session View icon:
+- On the Hosts page (Explore → Hosts), select the Sessions or the Events tab.
+From either of these tabs, click the Open Session View button for an event or session.

 Session View UIedit